metaplex-foundation/js/README.md

 });
 ```

 This will take care of creating the mint account, the associated token account, the metadata PDA and the master edition PDA for you.
-It will even fetch the metadata it points to and try to use some of its field to fill the gaps in the on-chain data.
+It will even fetch the metadata it points to and try to use some of its fields to fill the gaps in the on-chain data.
 E.g. the metadata name will be used for the on-chain name as a fallback.

 When no owner, mint authority or update authority are provided, the “identity” of the SDK will be used by default.
 It will also default to setting the identity as the first and only creator with a 100% share and will set the secondary sales royalties to 5%.
 You can, of course, customise any of these parameters by providing them explicitly.